 At 14,018 feet, you might assume Pyramid Peak is an easy climb, but you’d be very, very wrong.
 This mountain consistently ranks as one of the state’s most dangerous 14ers to climb.
 Whereas higher Colorado mountains like Mt Elbert are often rounder and easier to manage, Pyramid Peak is brutally steep and unforgiving.

 On one of the peak’s routes, the elevation rapidly rises a grueling 4,000 feet in just over a mile.
 The peak’s routes range from class 3s to class 5s, each with high or extreme risk factors to contend with.
+It’s located in the Elk Mountains of Pitkin County, about 12 miles southwest of Aspen.

 Hope you enjoy the raw beauty of these mountains and treat them with the respect they deserve.
 Safe travels!